COVID-19 advice and guidance

 These documents must be less than three months old

 We will accept copies of these documents.
-However, we reserve the right to ask for originals if photocopies are not of a good quality.
+However, we may ask for originals if the photocopies or scans are not clear.

-The personal information Rutland County Council holds about children is mainly in areas such as social care but it does hold some educational information, particularly with regard to special educational needs.
-Most educational records are maintained by schools, which means that requests should normally be made to the appropriate school, not to the council.
+Rutland County Council holds information about children for social care, but we do have some educational information, usually about special educational needs.
+Most educational records are kept by schools, which means that requests should normally be made to the school, not to the council.

-Who should I contact if I have any questions or need any reasonable adjustments?
+Who should I contact if I have any questions or need help to access my data?

 You can email firstname.lastname@example.org